Excellent Birds: Background

 Gabriel recalled that they both planned to include the song on their own albums.
 By late 1985, Gabriel had eight finished songs for So and wanted to add another to the track list.
 Gabriel contacted Anderson for permission to use "Excellent Birds" on the album, which she agreed to.
 He subsequently reworked the song to make it fit in with the rest of So.
 Anderson and Gabriel had previously decided to create separate versions of the song as they had different ideas over what constituted the song's bassline; Gabriel preferred one that encompassed the lower registers.
 Daniel Lanois and Manu Katché overdubbed a twelve-string guitar and talking drum respectively to augment the existing tracks.
-Gabriel did not include "This is the Picture (Excellent Birds)" on the original vinyl version of the album due to space limitations and instead placed it as the final track on the cassette and CD versions, which were able to accommodate the song.
-Later releases of the album, including the 2002 edition, feature "This is the Picture (Excellent Birds)" as the eighth track on the album, placed just before "In Your Eyes".
+Katché also recorded some mallet percussion at the request of Lanois after the talking drum part had been completed.

 The song is built around sparse percussive elements with minimal variation in the instrumentation.
 Rodgers and Bill Laswell played guitar and bass respectively on both recordings.
 Gabriel provided further instrumentation on the LinnDrum and Synclavier; he also overdubbed a Fairlight CMI for his reworked version on So.
 The chorus features call and response vocals that repeat the phrase "this is the picture", with Gabriel singing in a higher register and Anderson whispering her part in response.
 Gabriel described Anderson's version as "more fragmented" than his recording, which he reworked to center around the groove.
 He also thought that Anderson's recording more closely resembled the mix found in the music video.

+Release

+Gabriel did not include "This Is the Picture (Excellent Birds)" on the original vinyl version of the album due to space limitations and instead placed it as the final track on the cassette and CD versions, which were able to accommodate the song.
+Later releases of the album, including the 2002 edition, feature "This Is the Picture (Excellent Birds)" as the eighth track on the album, placed just before "In Your Eyes".

 When Gabriel was preparing his 25th anniversary edition of So, he decided to assemble snippets of demos from the original recording sessions and compile them into full songs to demonstrate the progression of their development.
-Since the original recording sessions for "This is the Picture (Excellent Birds)" were completed in 48 hours, Gabriel had a limited amount of material available, but he nonetheless included a DNA version of the song on the 25th anniversary box set.
+Since the original recording sessions for "This Is the Picture (Excellent Birds)" were completed in 48 hours, Gabriel had a limited amount of material available, but he nonetheless included a DNA version of the song on the 25th anniversary box set.